Skip to main content

 To assign an event to a user:

-1. Click the assignee button on the right side of the summary panel.
+1. Click the assignee button from the actions.

 2. Select a user from the dropdown.